Wildlife Demonstrations, Emergency Consultancy &

-Recent research has suggested that possibly all Australian Colubrids are also venomous, however only one species may be capable of a potentially serious envenomation.
+Recent research has suggested that all Australian Colubrids are also venomous, however only one species may be capable of a potentially serious envenomation.
 Previously it was thought that the solid toothed Colubrids of the genera Dendrelaphis, Stegonotus and Tropidonophis were completely harmless.
 It appears that species from these genera venom that is delivered via an unsophisticated apparatus.
 It is thought the venom enters the victim from the chewing action of the snake.
 The toxicity of this venom and whether it can have significant effects on humans is largely unknown.

 Lastly, in Australia we have some very large constrictors, while they might not be venomous species they can still be dangerous and have been implicated in at least one death locally.

 For a list of the most venomous snakes in the world, click on the picture of the Common Death Adder.
-The venomous snakes found in Australian are in green.
+The venomous snakes found in Australian are in red.
 This list is complied is by the amount of venom (mg) injected (subcutaneously) per kilo of lab mice.

 The venomous snake list is compiled by the snakedatabase.org and the website contains a wealth of knowledge and we urge you to read further.
 This list is correct at the time of publication (Jan, 2020) and is subject to change.